Coverage-based Example Selection for In-Context Learning: Introduction

-The standard approach to selecting demonstrations from a pool of candidate instances is to independently score them using a relevance metric and choose the top-ranked ones.
+The standard approach to selecting ICL examples or demonstrations from a pool of candidates is to independently score them using a relevance metric and choose the top-ranked ones.
 However, cosine similarity and BM25, the two commonly used metrics, are sub-optimal for selecting demonstrations due to their reliance on a single dense embedding and unigram overlap, respectively.
-Moreover, since it selects examples independently, this approach ignores the utility of the examples as a set.
-It is particularly inadequate for complex compositional tasks like semantic parsing \citep{levy2022diverse} where no single candidate might contain all reasoning patterns, and so such an approach would select multiple redundant instances with the same reasoning patterns but fail to demonstrate the others.
-Figure \ref{fig:example} shows an example of such a failure where similarity-based selection picks demonstrations that are paraphrases but fails to demonstrate how to "find manager".
-Prior work on selecting demonstrations as a set \citep{ye2023compositional,levy2022diverse} required task and/or LLM-specific training, limiting their practicality.
-For this reason, simple yet widely applicable learning-free methods like BM25 and cosine similarity remain the most popular approaches for demonstration selection.
+Moreover, since it selects examples independently, this approach ignores their utility as a set.
+It is particularly inadequate for complex compositional tasks like semantic parsing \citep{levy2022diverse} where no single candidate might contain all reasoning patterns, and an independent selection would select multiple redundant examples with the same reasoning patterns but fail to demonstrate the others.
+Figure \ref{fig:example} shows a failure case where similarity-based selection picks paraphrased examples that fail to demonstrate how to find a manager.
+Prior work on selecting demonstrations as a set \citep{ye2023compositional,levy2022diverse} required task and/or LLM-specific training, limiting their utility.
+For this reason, simple yet widely applicable training-free methods like BM25 and cosine similarity remain the most popular approaches for ICL example selection.

-In this work, we propose a novel framework for selecting sets of maximally informative demonstrations for the salient aspects of the test input, e.g., reasoning patterns, entities, etc. Demonstrations selected using this framework are thus informative about the test input and help the LLM understand and solve it.
-We use this framework to explore different ways to characterize salient aspects, including syntactic structures like dependency parse subtrees and contextual token embeddings, while using BM25 and \BS{} (\bsrsc{}) \citep{zhang2020bertscore} to measure their coverage, respectively.
-Further, to select the demonstrations as a set, we extend the relevance metrics to measure the informativeness of sets of demonstrations.
-We show that these set-level metrics are submodular and can be efficiently optimized to find the set of demonstrations that maximally covers the salient aspects.
+In this work, we propose a novel framework for selecting sets of maximally informative demonstrations for the salient aspects of the test input, e.g., reasoning patterns, entities, etc. Examples selected using this framework are informative about the test input and help the LLM understand and perform the task.
+We use this framework to explore different ways to characterize salient aspects, including syntactic structures like dependency parse subtrees and contextual token embeddings, while using BM25 and \BS{}~\citep{zhang2020bertscore} to measure their coverage, respectively.
+To select the demonstrations as a set, we extend the coverage metrics to measure the overall informativeness of a set of demonstrations.
+We show that these set-level metrics are submodular and can be efficiently optimized to find demonstration sets that maximally cover the salient aspects.